 Iron Man 3 has both a muscular Implacable Man blonde henchman in James Bond tradition, and Guy Pearce's Aldritch Killian.

-Ralon of Malven, who filled the same bully role in the original Alanna book, was also blond and blue-eyed.
+The first Song of the Lioness book has Ralon of Malven, blond and blue-eyed.
 He grew up to be a rapist, was disowned by his family (and hideously scarred with acid), turned to a life of crime under the name "Claw", involved himself in the Big Bad's plot to assassinate the king, and got killed during the climactic battle.
 Joren's almost progress.

 Some of the minor Death Eater characters, such as Yaxley, are also blonde.